dorijangrgic/intellexi-trailracing/README.md

 - `make test-unit` : runs the unit tests for the backend services

 ## TBD
-- Integration tests (for both Command and Query services)
 - Authorization (Identity API should be developed with backing Identity DBContext or Keycloak instance)
 - Logging
 - Proper RabbitMq consumer exception handling